 Foundations of Art: Introduction to Drawing and Painting DESE CODE #05199 ASPEN CODE #07643 Level: College Prep Credit: 0.5 (Semester) This course is specifically designed to introduce students to Art.
 Learning how to draw will be an important focus.
 This course will be media driven to help students experience and advance their artistic skills.
-Through making art,

-This course will be media driven to help students experience and advance their artistic skills.
 Through making art, discussing some of the world's great masterpieces, and visiting famous museums, our students will learn valuable critical thinking skills and develop a broader interest in art and visual thinking.
 This course will cover many aspects of drawing, printmaking, basic watercolor painting techniques, and the use of pen and ink.